TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/Index.rst

       20.stdWrap.wrap = <p>|</p>
     }

-The object CONTENT executes an SQL query on the database.
-The query is controlled by the property "select".
-Here "select" defines that we want all records from the column 0 (which is the column "NORMAL" in the backend), and that the result will be sorted according to the field "sorting".
-If the property pidInList is not set (like here) or has been removed, the query will be limited to the current page only.
-For example, if the page with ID 100 is referenced, the CONTENT object will only return records from the page with pid=100.
+The :ref:`CONTENT <t3tsref:cobj-content>` object executes an SQL query on the database.
+The query is controlled by the :code:`select` property, which - in our case - defines that we want all records from the column 0 (which is the column called "NORMAL" in the backend), and that the result should be sorted according to the field called "sorting".

+The :code:`select` property has a :code:`pidInList` which can be used to retrieve elements from a specific page.
+If it is not defined
+- as in our example - elements are taken from the current page.

-The property renderObj defines how each record gets rendered.
+The :code:`renderObj` property defines how each record gets rendered.
-Therefore, it is defined as COA (Content Object Array), which can hold an arbitrary number of TypoScript objects.
-In this case, two TEXT objects are used, which will be rendered one after the other.
-Remember that the order of the rendering is not controlled by the order in TypoScript, but by the numbers with which they are defined.
-The TEXT object "10" will be created first and the TEXT object "20" will be rendered after it.
+It is defined as :ref:`COA (Content Object Array) <t3tsref:cobj-coa>`, which can hold an arbitrary number of TypoScript objects.
+In this case, two :ref:`TEXT <t3tsref:cobj-text>` objects are used, which are rendered one after the other (remember that the order of the rendering is not controlled by the order in TypoScript, but by the numbers with which they are defined).
+The :ref:`TEXT <t3tsref:cobj-text>` object "10" will be created first and the :ref:`TEXT <t3tsref:cobj-text>` object "20" will be rendered after it.

 The challenge is to render all content elements like the web designer